Exact Solutions with Asymptotically Flat Galactic Rotation Curves: Gravitational deflection of light within a halo

 \subsection{Small $w$ parameter}

 Let us first consider the possibility where $w<<1$, which includes the case $w=0$.
-Under the weak-field approximation $C_{1,2}<<1$ which is reasonable for galactic spacetimes.
-From the Newtonian limit (\ref{newt}), we find the following identification of the integration constants with the baryon mass at interior: $\frac{1}{2}(C_1-C_2)R=m_B$.
+Here we shall use the identification of the baryon mass at the interior as: $\frac{1}{2}(C_1-C_2)R=m_B$, based on the Newtonian limit (\ref{newt-lim}).